-I am a PhD Candidate at Michigan State University in the Department of Agricultural, Food, and Resource Economics (AFRE).
-My research focuses on the intersection of international development, food and agriculture, and behavioral economics.
-I use a mix of methods in my research including quasi-experimental, experimental, and lab-in-the-field experiments.
+I completed my PhD at Michigan State University (USA) in the Department of Agricultural, Food, and Resource Economics (AFRE) in May 2024.
+My research focused on the intersection of international development, food and agriculture, and behavioral economics.
+I used a mix of methods in my research including quasi-experimental, experimental, and lab-in-the-field experiments.

 Prior to beginning my doctorate, I worked as a research analyst for the HarvestPlus Program at the International Food Policy Research Institute based in Washington, DC, USA.
 Throughout my almost five year tenure at IFPRI, I carried out economic research relating to biofortification in the areas of farmer adoption, consumer demand, and priority setting.
 I utilized both secondary data as well as collected primary data to carry-out my analyses.
 In addition to my work experience at IFPRI, I worked at Opportunity International, an international microfinance nonprofit organization, as a research associate based in Chicago, IL, USA.
 I have conducted field research in Rwanda, Zimbabwe, Bangladesh, and the United States.
 I have collaborated on research work being carried out in Myanmar, Zambia, Tanzania, Malawi, Nigeria, Ghana, and Colombia.

-I earned my M.S. in Agricultural Economics from Kansas State University.
-I obtained a B.S. in Plant Biology and a B.S. in Agricultural Business Management from North Carolina State University.
+I earned my M.S. in Agricultural Economics from Kansas State University in 2013.
+I obtained a B.S. in Plant Biology and a B.S. in Agricultural Business Management from North Carolina State University in 2011.